MollyJeanB/word-search/README.md

 # Word Search

 A JavaScript puzzle challenge written in React.
+Available as a replit [here](https://replit.com/@MJB/word-search?v=1)

 ## The challenge